Mykola Lysenko: Early life

 Lysenko studied music at an early age, first receiving piano instruction from his mother.
 At the age of nine, he was brought to Kyiv to continue musical study in boarding schools.
-He studied piano under Alois Panocini and music theory with Nejnkevič.
+He studied piano under Alois Panocini and music theory.
 His early compositions from this time survive, including a Polka (c.
 1851) and Nocturne (1859–1860) for piano, as well as a piece for string orchestra, Moldavskaya, Russian Pizzicato (1859–1860).
 In 1860, Lysenko attended the Gymnasium of Kharkiv, and studied natural sciences at the city's university, and later at the Kyiv University.
 At the latter he continued his music studies with Dmitriyev, Wilczyk and Wolner, and graduated in 1865 with a degree in the natural sciences.
 Lysenko then completed two years of civil service in Tarashcha county as a peace mediator for disputes involving former serfs and their land-ownership claims.
 He pursued further music studies at the Leipzig Conservatory, Germany, from 1867 to 1869, where his primary teachers included Carl Reinecke for piano as well as Ernst Richter for composition and theory.